 Treatment of Hemophilic Arthropathy

-This is done by replacement of deficient factor with concentrate of the clotting factors obtained from fresh frozen plasma.
+The main concern in hemophilic arthropathy is spontaneous bleeding.
+The aim of the treatment is to prevent bleeding by replacement of deficient factor with a concentrate of the clotting factors obtained from fresh frozen plasma.
+The factors given are

 - For Factor VIII deficiency (hemophilia A and von Willebrand’s disease)

-- For factor IX deficiency (hemophilia B) the concentrate used contains a high level of factor IX and low levels of factors, II, VII, and X.
+- High level of factor IX and low levels of factors, II, VII, and X.

-radioisotopes can be injected therapeutically into a joint to decrease bleeding and synovitis
+Radioisotopes can be injected therapeutically into a joint to decrease bleeding and synovitis

 The affected joint is temporarily immobilized in a position of rest and minimum intraarticular pressure.

-A compression helps to create tamponade and reduce further bleeding but distal circulation should be carefully watched.
+Compression helps to create tamponade and reduce further bleeding but distal circulation should be carefully watched.